Response Strategies for Positive Risk

 Enhancing the opportunity can come about when you focus on the causes of the opportunity.
 In other words, what are the factors that are going to make this positive risk/opportunity happen?
 Think about how you can influence those factors.
 This could be by introducing software features to make the new product more marketable or shareable.

-It relies on being able to adequately articulate what is going to cause the beneficial situation to happen so that you can focus your efforts appropriately.
+It relies on being able to adequately articulate what is going to cause a beneficial situation to happen so that you can focus your efforts appropriately.
 Get everyone on the project team together to come up with ideas.
 You’ll find it easier to work out how best to respond to the situation as positive risk response strategies can be challenging to get your head around!

 As above, this is the "do nothing" response.
 It’s a perfectly valid response, but one that might need a bit of explaining to your project sponsor.
 It simply means that you accept that the opportunity is going to come your way or it isn’t.
 You do nothing to influence it either way, and you don’t put any plans in place to deal with it.
 The most likely situations for using this approach are: